 2 medium-sized yams, peeled and diced into ¼-inch cubes

-Soak stomach in cold water for for at least two hours.
+Soak stomach in cold water for at least two hours.
 Remove and pat dry.

-In a Dutch oven, sauté the cubed and chopped bread, onions, scallions, peppers, garlic, yams, red pepper and salt in butter over medium heat for 5 minutes.
+In a Dutch oven, sauté the bread, onions, scallions, peppers, garlic, yams, cayenne pepper, and salt in butter over medium heat for 5 minutes.
 Remove from heat.

 Once the bread mixture is cool, pour it into a large mixing bowl.
-Add into the bowl the gournd pork and the egg and mix well.
-Then stuff it into the pig stomach.
+Add into the bowl the ground pork and the egg.
+Mix well.
+Then, stuff it into the pig stomach.